Dom-torreto/PENETRATION-TESTING-TOOLKIT/README.md

 A few key things I learned from this project:

-1)How to simulate and test a login authentication system.
+1) How to simulate and test a login authentication system.

-2)Writing scripts that can communicate with servers using HTTP POST requests.
+2) Writing scripts that can communicate with servers using HTTP POST requests.

-3)The basics of TCP/IP and how ports can be tested for accessibility.
+3) The basics of TCP/IP and how ports can be tested for accessibility.

-4)The difference between open, closed, and filtered ports.
+4) The difference between open, closed, and filtered ports.

 All in all, this project gave me a solid foundation in ethical hacking and practical Python scripting.
 I tested the tools in both IDLE and VS Code, debugging issues ranging from incorrect port numbers to connection refusals.
 Despite the challenges, working on this toolkit was an eye-opening experience and a stepping stone in my journey into cybersecurity.